lollcat/fab-torch/examples/gmm/README.md

 [`evaluation.py`](evaluation.py) and [`evaluation_expectation_quadratic_func.py`](evaluation_expectation_quadratic_func.py).
 Furthermore [`results_vis.py`](results_vis.py) may be used to obtain the plot from the paper visualising each of the modes.

-## Further Notes
-By 10 August 2022 we will upload a Colab notebook that installs this repository, runs these examples and performs visualisation of results.